-Overall, the designated centre was decorated in a homely manner and well-maintained.
-The designated centre is a bungalow located in a rural location near a village in County Offaly with access to local amenities and facilities.
+Overall, the designated centre was decorated in a homely manner and wellmaintained.
+The designated centre is a bungalow located close to a number of towns in County Laois.
+There was a large well-maintained garden to the rear of the centre.
 The centre was decorated with residents' personal possessions and pictures throughout the centre.
 All residents had their own bedrooms which were decorated to reflect the individual tastes of the residents with personal items on display.